ko1nksm/shdotenv/README.md

       --overload            Overload predefined environment variables
       --noexport            Do not append "export" prefix
-      --grep PATTERN        Output only names that match the regexp pattern --name-only           [Deprecated] Use --format name
-                            Output only environment variable names -q, --quiet               Suppress all output (useful for test .env files) -v, --version             Show the version and exit -h, --help                Show this message and exit
+      --grep PATTERN        Output only names that match the regexp pattern -q, --quiet               Suppress all output (useful for test .env files) -v, --version             Show the version and exit -h, --help                Show this message and exit